Healthy Homes Assessment Wellington Central

 Insulation Wellington Central

-The "R" is a symbol for thermal resistance and it is a measurement of how well insulation withstands heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" stands for thermal resistance, and is a measure of how well insulation withstands heat flow.
+The more high the R-value, higher the standard of insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3